 - His reasons for leaving the show

-- The strange experience of playing ‘himself’ on The Jaquie Brown Diaries
+- The strange experience of playing a version of himself on The Jaquie Brown Diairies

-- Playing a gay man in the short film Thinking About Sleep
+- Acting in short film Thinking About Sleep

 - Learning how to act without much dialogue

-- How the feature Stickmen was a big step up for him
+- How pool movie Stickmen was a big step up for him

-- Why stylistically the film feels dated now
+- Why he thinks the film feels dated now

 Interview, Camera and Editing – Andrew Whiteside